WebStorm integrates with Node.js to allow for running, debugging, and unit testing of Node.js apps.

 Con Newer versions are increasingly unstable

-*happens only when its not a major version
+This only happens when it's not a major version.